XiaomengRowen/9103xzha0523/README.md

 Inspired by these themes, I envisioned a distant cityscape standing majestically across a shimmering sea in our project.
 The buildings appear close yet distant, blending the clarity and brilliance of the city with an ethereal and elusive quality.
 I aimed to create a scene that is both dazzling and dreamlike, evoking a sense of "物の哀れ"—the awareness of the transience of things and the gentle sadness that comes with it.

-This inspiration guided my approach to the animation, where I sought to capture the juxtaposition of beauty and impermanence, crafting an atmosphere that is both mesmerizing and haunting.
+This inspiration guided my approach to the animation.
+To draw on the feel of the image, I painted a cloud-controlled by Perlin noise to simulate the feeling of fog in the image.
+And I added some seagulls to match the birds in the picture.
+A rainbow halo of pink and purple was added around the building to make it appear mysterious

  ## Short Technical Explanation
  Based on the team's code, I made the following changes: